jconorgrogan/Informational-Constructivism/README.md

 - SUR emerges not as an assumption, but as the **derived core operating principle** for complex, adaptive systems operating under fundamental constraints of finiteness and cost.
 - This dynamic drives further structure formation and complexity, while simultaneously reinforcing the effectiveness of the very logical framework used to deduce its necessity,
 - Creating a robust, **self-consistent picture** for this branch of reality.
-- The next step is to explore the **concrete structural manifestations** driven by this SUR imperative.
+- The next step is to explore the **concrete structural manifestations** driven by this SUR imperative, to verify if the observations in physics and math logically flow from this theory